20+ Best Weekend Jobs to Make Extra Income in 2020

 - Will your current employer have an issue with your weekend job?
 If your day job includes the option for weekend work, it may simply be better for you to commit to more shifts from the job you already have, rather than a completely new job.
 Your employer may not be happy if you’re tied up on weekends with a second job when they need employees to work on weekends periodically.

 - Can you balance both jobs easily?
+If you're employed full time, is this going to hurt that position?
 This is extremely important to consider.
 If you can’t balance both jobs or summon the energy to work many hours a week, you’ll end up suffering more than you need to.

 Now that you’re armed with knowledge, let’s look into some popular weekend jobs you could look into.

-The 20 best weekend jobs for extra cash
+The 20 best weekend jobs to make extra cash

 These jobs are all great options for you when financial hardship hits.